Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 Jews fit in pretty well, as I remember.
 My best friend was a Jewish girl, Manuela Ditz.
 She wasn't a girlfriend yet, but we could see that coming.
 Besides being in the same classes at Onahan School, we both played in the Northside Childrens' Orchestra.
 My instrument was the violin; she played viola and cello.

-Twice Manny and I were chosen to be in the Illinois summer youth music "camp" held at the University of Illinois at Urbana-Champlain.
+Twice Manny and I were chosen to be in the Illinois summer youth music "camp" held at the University of Illinois at Champaign-Urbana.
 The kids at the camp were a diverse lot, at least for 1950-51.
 There were African Americans and other boys and girls of color, but the main divisions among us seemed to be geographic or cultural: urban, suburban, rural; metropolitan Chicago, downstate.
 These were reflected in different accents and expressions.
 At first there was a little taunting in all directions, but playing music together has a way of quickly erasing such differences.

 I never saw Manny again after moving to California, but we corresponded until we were both in graduate school, both of us in political science, she at the University of Chicago, me at Berkeley.
 I regret that we lost contact.
 Searching online for her name a few years ago I found an obituary.
 This made me realize I needed to reconnect with special friends from the past.